 Following the 2006 decision by the federal government to not list the Koala as ‘Vulnerable’, the Australian Koala Foundation (AKF) made the decision that in order to protect the species, we needed to have confidence in just how many Koalas remained in the wild, and where those Koalas were located.
-This resulted in Bob’s Map (named after the past chairman of the AKF); a project with the specific aim of estimating and monitoring the national Koala population.
+This resulted in Bob’s Map (named after the past chairman of the AKF); a project, based on best science, with the specific aim of estimating and monitoring the national Koala population.
 A technical outline of the process used to generate Koala estimates is available here.

 Initially National Vegetation Information System (NVIS) Version 1.0 data was used to map potential Koala habitat on the East coast of Australia.
 Of the 26 NVIS classes we selected four classes containing tree species that might be suitable for use by Koalas.
 Vegetation mapping was initially split into regional ecosystems, and later reapportioned by federal electorate.
 As the Federal Government and its elected parliamentarians are the ultimate guardians of the species, it was felt appropriate to examine the issue on this basis.
 For a map of your local Federal electorate and how your local member scores, visit Act or Axe.

 While conducting research to develop the AKF Koala Habitat Atlas (KHA), the AKF has accumulated a database of records for over 100,000 individually assessed trees from 2,000 field sites in 16 of the 30 bioregions the Koala is known to occur.
 At each field site, Koala habitat utilisation and tree species preferences were assessed.
 Combined with vegetation maps this data allows AKF researchers to estimate the amount of habitat remaining, and to rank that habitat in terms of its suitability for Koalas.